Quentinchampenois/recruitment-tests/dev-back/questions/README.md

 # Questions
 **Instructions:** Answer the questions, be concise.

-## What is an Object?
+1. What is an Object?

         Answer ->

-## Can you explain the difference between include and extend in Ruby?
+1. Can you explain the difference between include and extend in Ruby?

         Answer ->

-## Is testing a waste of money?
+1. Is testing a waste of money?
 Why?

         Answer ->

-## A real estate developer has constructed a more than 100-storey building in the heart of Manhattan.
+1. A real estate developer has constructed a more than 100-storey building in the heart of Manhattan.
 Several months after the inauguration, residents complain about slow elevators, what can the real estate developer do to solve this problem?

-    Answer ->

-## Set up a challenge for another candidate in order to test his/her abilities, explain your choice.

         Answer ->